iFan13/Improbable_Beef/README.md

 ## What is Improbable Beef?

 Improbable Beef is a food startup company.
 They have partnered with Roza, a biological researcher in a prominent microbiology laboratory.
 Their goal is to discover and document bacterial species with particular interest in baceterial species that have the ability to synthesize proteins that taste like beef.
 Roza hypothesizes that the human navel may be able to play host to this desired bacteria.
-To test her hypothesis roza has sampled the navels of people across the country to identify bacterial species that colonize the human navel.
+To test her hypothesis Roza has sampled the navels of people across the country to identify bacterial species that colonize the human navel.

 ## Repository Overview